ConnorIrvine/ProjectEcho/CONTRIBUTING.md

 8. Create a **Pull Request** and wait for review before pushing into main

 Friendly note please prefix all commit messages with **fix:** or **feat:** depending on if what you are doing constitutes a new feature or a fixture of existing code or logic.
 Another friendly reminder that you need to save your files before staging/commiting using *Ctrl + S* in VSCODE.

+# Creating a branch

+Make sure to name branches in the following way: ``initials/thing-you-are-doing``